 Definition 2.8.
-An encoder $c(\cdot)$ is a function that maps each of the character in the (source) alphabet into a corresponding (binary) codeword.
+An encoder $c(\cdot)$ is a function that maps each of the symbol in the source alphabet into a (binary) codeword.

-- In particular, the codeword corresponding to a source character x is denoted by c(x). - Each codeword is constructed from a code alphabet. = {0,1} for binary - A binary codeword is constructed from a two-symbol alphabet, wherein the two symbols are usually taken as 0 and 1. - It is possible to consider non-binary codeword.
-Morse code discussed in Example 2.13 is one such example.
+• The codeword corresponding to a source symbol x is denoted by c(x).

-is the set of all finite-length binary strings.
+- Each codeword is constructed from a code alphabet. - A binary codeword is constructed from a two-symbol alphabet, wherein the two symbols are usually taken as 0 and 1. - It is possible to consider non-binary codeword.
+Morse code discussed in Example 2.13 is one such example. - Mathematically, we write $\underbrace{\text{Encoder } c: S_X} \to \{0,1\}^$ where is the set of all finite-length binary strings.